Step 3. Treating

 - Higher energy feed

-An example of an additive containing both of these beneficial bacteria is Ecocool.
+An example of a silage additive containing both of these beneficial bacteria is Ecocool.

-TOP TIP: Select the right type of additive to give you greater control of the microbial processes in the clamp.
+TOP TIP: Select the right type of silage additive to give you greater control of the microbial processes in the silage clamp.
 Choose one that covers both fermentation efficiency and aerobic spoilage (heating).

 Benefits of Ultra Low Volume (ULV) application